abulhasanbbk/K-Tokenizer/Radgraph/README.md

 --data_type : xr or chexpert
 Examples

-# Run on the base toeknizer with seed 48
+# Run on the base tokenizer with seed 48
 env/bin/python ner.py --corpus base --seed 48 --data_type cxr(Will run simply the base tokenizer)

 # Run on K-Tokenzer with seed 48